OpenLI-NZ/openli/doc/ProvisionerDoc.md

 * hi2port       -- the port number for the HI2 handover on the agency side
 * hi3address    -- the address of the HI3 handover on the agency side
 * hi3port       -- the port number for the HI3 handover on the agency side
+* requirekaresponse -- if set to 'no', OpenLI will NOT disconnect the handovers if they fail to respond to a Keep-Alive message.

 VOIP intercepts are also expressed as a YAML sequence, with a key of `voipintercepts:`.
 Each sequence item represents a single intercept and must